Are You Feeling The Luck Of The Irish

-This month we are so excited to offer your school aged kiddies tons of fun programs including on site activities during March break!
-The days are filled with amazing activities including yummy snacks and lunch made by our Kidco Kitchen.
-Check our website under the programs section to find what’s going on in your area!
+This month we are so excited to offer your school aged kiddies tons of fun programs including on and off site activities during March Break!
+Off site we will be going on lots of fun field trips and on site the days will be filled with amazing activities including yummy snacks and lunch made by our Kidco Kitchen.
+Check our website to learn more about our March Break camp programs!

-March is an eventful month because it is Nutrition Month, March break, and also St. Patrick’s Day on March 17th.
+March is an eventful month because it is Nutrition Month, March Break, and also happens to be St. Patrick’s Day on March 17th.
 The St. Patrick’s Day holiday originated in Ireland and is the celebration of the heritage and culture of the Irish.
 It has become a popular holiday worldwide because of its fun and festive nature.
 One of the easiest ways to be embrace the luck of the Irish is to plan activities and eat foods involving the colour green.

 Kidco Kitchen Pancakes